 Danger of explosion.
 Can cause injury or product or property damage.
-Should the gas supply fail to shut off or if overheating occurs, shut off the gas valve to the furnace before shutting off the electrical blower deck, before performing any service procedure.
+Should the gas supply fail to shut off or if overheating occurs, shut off the gas valve to the furnace before shutting off the electrical power.

 Before attempting to perform any service or maintenance, turn the electrical power to unit OFF at disconnect switch.